 It sickens me to watch stuffed-suit sociopaths cannibalize what’s left of our only oxygen works.
-Here we are, packed aboard the only submarine we know about, cruising the black depths sea of outer space without a chance of “surfacing.”
+Here we are, packed aboard the only submarine we know about (our very own micro nano bubble of habitable space), cruising the black depths sea of outer space without a chance of “surfacing.”
 Idiotically, they insist on shooting vital components of that unique system out torpedo tubes into the Deep.
 Then they reward each other for their brilliant achievement with shiny bits of metal and crisp green waste paper printed with lots of zeros.
 How stupid can they get!
 They seem to be running a ruthless race to perdition.

-The American Constitution, as enforced at the beginning of the Third Christian Millennium, can no longer be relied upon to protect us.
+The American Constitution as enforced at the beginning of the Third Christian Millennia can no longer be relied upon to protect us.
 (And to think it’s been more than two thousand years since the Ascension of Christ: What lovely progress we’ve made!)
 Its Bill of Rights doesn’t even mention clean air and water.
 How can we cleave to “original intent” interpretations of this Constitution?
-Its authors worded things so they could keep slaves while declaring that men were equal.
+Its authors worded things so they could keep slaves while declaring that all men were equal.

 Face it.
 The U.S. Constitution is obsolete as currently interpreted.
-It was an outstanding document two centuries ago, during the era of horse and sail conveyance, of communications by goose quills and sealing wax, of unlimited free land as opposed to the divine rights of kings.
-Like other revolutionary instruments, it required active protection by disinterested authorities supposed to bring it up to date on a regular basis, in accordance with its own provisions.
-But not in our reality with its permanent dictatorship of special interests.
+It was an outstanding document two centuries ago, during the era of horse and sail conveyance, of communication by goose quill and sealing wax, of unlimited free land opposed to the divine rights of kings.
+Like other revolutionary instruments, it required active protection by disinterested authorities supposed to bring it up to date on a regular basis in accordance with its own provisions.
+But that cannot happen in our reality dictated by special interests without permitted opposition.

-Two recent laws have screwed down of the casket of American freedom: 1) the “Citizens United” decision made by a reactionary Supreme Court (that could not have made the citizenry more disunited), attributing legal personhood to mere corporations and permitting unlimited, anonymous political funding; and 2) the Defense Authorization Bill of 2012, legislated by an equally vile Congress and signed by a Weimar Republic President, authorizing the indefinite detention (and execution) of American citizens by military authorities without due process.
+Two recent laws have sealed shut the lid to the casket of American freedom: 1) “Citizens United” approved by a reactionary Supreme Court (that could not leave the citizenry more disunited), attributing legal personhood to mere corporations and permitting unlimited, anonymous political funding; and 2) the Defense Authorization Bill of 2012, legislated by an equally vile Congress and signed by a Weimar Republic President, authorizing the indefinite detention (and execution) of American citizens by military authorities without due process.
 America awaits its burial at the hands of some near-future favorite son Hitler impersonator and his pack of last ditch Republicans.
 Here comes Trump as the latest prototype.

 Sinclair Lewis: “When fascism comes to America, it will be wrapped in the flag and carrying a cross.”

 In Great Britain, Common Law became hopelessly muddled during the Enclosure Movement.
 At that time, communal rights to Britain’s pasturage, forest resources and shared fields were sacrificed in order to consolidate large plantations for the rich.
-Based on this distortion of traditional Anglo-Saxon values, sovereign property rights were rammed into the American Constitution.
+In imitation of this distortion of traditional Anglo-Saxon values, sovereign property rights were rammed into the American Constitution.

 Native American Indians were dumbfounded by this legal definition of ownership.
 Such claims were based on little more than elite-certified paperwork and enough firepower to back those groundless certifications; their outcome was genocide.
 Indians were more accustomed to usufruct that they’d accepted for ages.
 Less arbitrary and debatable, it was more akin to their intuitive way of thinking and much easier to enforce in peace by common consent.

-During our transition to PeaceWorld, this topic will very important.
-Learners should abandon regulations that promote by means of violence the interests of minority elites, and replace them with regulations enforced by peaceful means of mutual trust and near-universal consent.
+During our transition to PeaceWorld, this topic will be very important.
+Learners should abandon regulations that brutally promote the interests of minority elites, and replace them with regulations enforced by peaceful means of mutual trust and near-universal consent.

 “Usufruct: The right to … enjoy the profits and advantages of something belonging to another, [in this case, God], so long as the property is not damaged or altered in any way.”
 Webster’s II, New Riverside University Dictionary.

-Econologicians refuse to honor sustainability, even though it is the first requisite of good stewardship and the foremost basis of legitimate use.
+Econologicians refuse to honor sustainability even though it is the first requisite of good stewardship and the foremost basis of legitimate use.
 It is the best way to accelerate our flight from misery, more practical than elite fantasies about “the pursuit of happiness.”
-Neither the challenges nor the rewards of ownership would diminish under usufruct law, but sustainability would most likely benefit.
+Neither the challenges nor the rewards of ownership would diminish under usufruct law, but sustainability would benefit, most likely.

 Like concentric waves radiating from a pebble tossed into a pond, we release expanding rings of delegated authority.
 From the moment of our birth, we delegate preset affiliations of family, religion, culture, education, business and government.
 We cannot be “granted” these liberties, privileges, responsibilities and obligations by some outside agency; we can only choose to delegate them in a manner that seems most convenient and attractive to us – otherwise, on WeaponWorld, the least terrifying.